Malcolm Vardy - Noise and Vibration Consulting Engineer

 Senior Noise and Vibration Engineer, Lotus Engineering

-Using the very effective Apex software to carry out predictive design work on exhaust silencers for two new models (one of which was turbocharged), I was able to reduce the size and weight of the exhaust silencers while improving the quality of the exhaust notes.
+Using the very effective Apex software to carry out predictive design work on exhaust silencers for two new models (one of which was turbocharged), I was able to reduce the size and weight of the exhaust silencer while improving the quality of the exhaust note.

-Selling NVH to a senior project manager at Lotus resulted in me being set a very challenging timescale to carry out a powertrain sound quality exercise for a model year update of their lightweight sports car.
+Most fun was selling the idea of NVH to a senior project manager at Lotus.
+At the time they thought NVH would add weight and cost.
+He allowed me just a week to carry out a powertrain sound quality exercise for a model year update of their lightweight sports car.
 I combined objective and subjective assessments with LMS sound quality techniques.
-The resulting NVH treatment actually reduced base vehicle weight.
+The NVH treatment I proposed reduced vehicle weight and cost, and reduced unpleasant noise.
 I also tuned the intake system to give the engine a more powerful and sophisticated note.
-The NVH characteristics were highly praised by the automotive press.
+The new NVH characteristics were highly praised by the automotive press.

 Nov 1997-